12 Step Meetings for Lasting Recovery and Community Support

 Building a routine around 12 step meetings takes deliberate planning.
 During the earliest stages—especially for those involved in Oregon addiction treatment—most commit to 2-3 meetings weekly, which is roughly 3–5 hours not counting travel, informal connecting before group, or staying late for peer discussions.

-Experienced practitioners see that when participants wait until achieving 30 days of sobriety, attendance and engagement remain 40% higher16.
-Expect additional commitments such as meeting with a sponsor or volunteering, which are key to sustaining mutual support and structure in these peer-led recovery communities.
+Experienced practitioners see that when participants wait until achieving 30 days of sobriety, attendance and engagement remain 40% higher.
+Expect additional commitments such as meeting with a sponsor or volunteering, which are key to sustaining mutual support and structure in these peer-led recovery communities.6

 Decision Framework for 12 Step Meetings